opencodeiiita/Ask-Us-Backend/README.md

   eg. ` http POST http://localhost:8000/question/ title="Question1" desciption="This is the 1st question" `
-- Put information on the server :  `http PUT http://localhost:8000/` followed by the end point where you want to put the information eg.` http PUT http://localhost:8000/question/2/ title="Question2" description="This is the 2nd question" ` -Delete information from the server: `http DELETE http://localhost:8000/` followed by the end point fromwhere you want to delete the information eg.` http DELETE http://localhost:8000/question/1/ `
+- Put information on the server :  `http PUT http://localhost:8000/` followed by the end point where you want to put the information eg.` http PUT http://localhost:8000/question/2/ title="Question2" description="This is the 2nd question" `
+- Delete information from the server: `http DELETE http://localhost:8000/` followed by the end point fromwhere you want to delete the information eg.` http DELETE http://localhost:8000/question/1/ `